ykdojo/kaguya/README.md

 The project provides several API endpoints that allow you to interact with the file system.
 The API is described in the `openapi.yaml` file.
 Here is a brief overview:

 - `POST /api/executeCommand`: Execute a shell command.
 - `GET /api/listFilesInDirectory`: List files and directories in the specified directory.
+Defaults to FILES.
 - `GET /api/readFile`: Read the content of a file in the user's directory.
 - `POST /api/update`: Update a file in the user's directory by performing a search-and-replace operation.
 - `POST /api/updateWholeFile`: Replace the entire content of a file in the user's directory.